hagenw/hagenw.github.io/_posts/2016-06-04-perceptual-assessment-of-spatial-sound-the-twoears-project.md

 Two!Ears project"
 author: "H Wierstorf"
 title: "Perceptual assessment of spatial sound: the Two!Ears project"
-journal: "The Journal of the Acoustical Society of America"
 short: "AES"
 year: "2016"
 month: "June"